MachineLemonade/docs/v0.8/local-kube_pod_operator.md

 #### Linux
 Coming Soon…

-#### Kubectl
-You don’t technically need kubectl for this, but it’s nice to have so you can interact with your cluster and view the pods, logs etc. [Here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is the guide for installing kubectl.

 ### Astronomer
 Navigate to an existing Astro project or create a new one in an empty folder with `astro airflow init`.
 Create a new folder in this directory named `.kube`.
 Now navigate to your user home directory and look for a folder named `.kube`.
 It may be hidden.
 This was created when you enabled Kubernetes in Docker and contains a file named `config`.
 Copy this file into the `.kube` folder of your Astro project.
 Now open this file up with a text editor.
 This file contains all the information the KubePodOperator uses to connect to your cluster.
 Under cluster, you should see `server: https://localhost:6445`.
 Change this to `server: https://host.docker.internal:6445`.
 This way the docker container running airflow knows to look at your machine’s localhost.